+UConn considers all freshman applicants for honors and merit scholarship eligibility upon initial review.
+There is not a separate application or supplement for honors or scholarship consideration.
 Due to the number of applications received, interviews are not part of the admissions process.

-- Your high school transcript(s) should include your senior classes, class rank (if applicable) and latest grades earned.
-Transcripts must be submitted to UConn directly from the secondary institution either electronically or by mail in a sealed envelope.
+Your submitted high school transcript(s) should include your senior classes, class rank (if applicable), and latest grades earned.
+Postsecondary official transcript(s) from each institution attended are also required whether or not credit is desired or expected.
+Transcripts must be submitted to UConn directly from the secondary institution, either electronically or by mail in a sealed envelope.

-- If you have completed the State High School Equivalency Diploma (GED), send the Office of Undergraduate Admissions an official copy of your diploma and a complete set of scores.
+If you have completed the State High School Equivalency Diploma (GED), an official copy of your diploma and a complete set of scores should be sent to the Office of Undergraduate Admissions.
 Official transcript(s) of any work you completed in high school are also required.

-- All academic credentials not written in English must be accompanied by an official, certified English translation.
+All academic credentials not written in English must be accompanied by an official, certified English translation.

-ACT - 0604
+- Institutional Codes: SAT - 3915, ACT - 0604

 |Program||Additional Requirement||Contact Information|